For a company that provides API products, a key metric on the performance of an API is to track and iterate on its response time.

 We care about this metric because customers have different response time needs based on their workflows and business problems.
-The faster our APIs are, the more workflows we can integrate into and the more business problems we can help solve.
+The faster APIs are, the more workflows can be integrated and more business problems are solved.

-Here at Ekata, we measure the response time by measuring the time it takes to parse inputs, make upstream requests, apply logic and computation, and finally, form and return the response.
-The response time should be consistent, whether it was initiated internally or by a customer.
+We measure this by measuring the time it takes to parse inputs, make upstream requests, apply logic and computation, and form and return the response.
+Response times should be consistent, whether it was initiated internally or by a customer.

 On top of the internal processing time, customers will ultimately want to focus on the overall response time, and that includes the network latency— the time it takes to transfer data between a client and server, including activities such as establishing a trusted connection.
 Depending on the physical location of the customer’s data center, the quality of their connection, and how the customer has architected the integration to our APIs, this can add anywhere from 5ms to 500ms and beyond to a response time.

 They are often measured in percentiles, to indicate the percentage of requests processed within a certain timeframe.
 This gives a more accurate representation of overall user experience compared to an average response time that may be more skewed by outliers or not indicative of most requests.

 For example, knowing the average response time is 500ms does not give nearly the same amount of information and confidence as knowing that the 99th percentile (p99) is 500ms— that 99% of all requests were returned in 500ms or less.

 How can I Improve Response Time?